llvm/llvm-project/llvm/docs/CommandGuide/llvm-objcopy.rst

  Set the start address of the output to ``<addr>``.
 Overrides any previously specified :option:`--change-start` or :option:`--adjust-start` options.

-.. option:: --set-symbol-visibility <symbol>=<visibility_type>
+.. option:: --set-symbol-visibility <symbol>=<visibility>

- Change the visibility of a symbol to the specified type.
+ Change the visibility of a symbol to the specified value.

-.. option:: --set-symbols-visibility <filename>=<visibility_type>
+.. option:: --set-symbols-visibility <filename>=<visibility>

- Reads a list of symbols from <filename> and changes their visibility to the specified type.
-Visibility types: default, internal, hidden, protected.
+ Reads a list of symbols from <filename> and changes their visibility to the specified value.
+Visibility values: default, internal, hidden, protected.

 .. option:: --split-dwo <dwo-file>